logbon72/angular-material-datetimepicker/README.md

 - Double or single click to select date and/or time
 - Swipe left to go to next month or Swipe right to go to previous month
 - Configurable first day of the week
-- Support 24 hours format display
+- Support 24-hour format display
 - Can disable dates, not selectable by user
 - Can disable minutes view
 - Compatible with right-to-left direction